Rajs060699/Digital_Angle_Gauge-PES_Final_Project-/README.md

 Challenges faced are to integrate I2C to UART and also the calculation of roll and pitch and also to maintain LED for the perspective orientation</br>

-Thank you Mukta and Nimish for helping me out through out the assignment and this semister and also thanks to lalit pandit sir for the teachings and guidance</br>
+Thank you Mukta and Nimish for helping me out through out the assignment and this semister and also thanks to Lalit Pandit Sir for the teachings and guidance</br>

 UART Settings:</br>
 Baudrate:38400</br>